alteryx/compose/docs/source/index.rst

 Introduction
 ============

+Creating labels from raw data for a machine learning problem may be difficult and time consuming.
+This is where `ComposeML` helps by making it easier to quickly generate complex labels from raw data.

 What is ComposeML?
 ------------------

-**ComposeML** is a Python library for prediction engineering.
+**ComposeML** is advanced software for automating the prediction engineering process.
 ComposeML enables you to systematically define prediction problems by automatically extracting historical training examples to train machine learning algorithms.